bemasher/rtlamr/README.md

 	-server="127.0.0.1:1234": address or hostname of rtl_tcp instance
 ```

+Note that for both json and xml output, there is no root element.
+Instead each line is one element.

 Running the receiver is as simple as starting an `rtl_tcp` instance and then starting the receiver:

 ```bash